wp-plugins/simple-links/readme.txt

    <li>Levels of Categories to display</li>
 </ol>

-There is also built in functionality to overwrite the output of the widgets and the css to customize this and still be upgrade safe.
+Templates may be overridden for customization of outputs and/or css.

+Many built in filters for altering the way the widgets function.